MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-portal.md

 ### [Rigetti](#tab/tabid-rigetti)

-To check your code before running it on actual quantum hardware, you can use the Rigetti quantum simulator, `rigetti.sim.qvm`.
+> [!NOTE]
+> Currently, Rigetti only offers their quantum simulator, `rigetti.sim.qvm`, through the Azure Quantum service.

 Add a new cell and create an object to represent the Rigetti quantum simulator target: